flenniken/collections/docs/collection-maker.md

 For example:

 ~~~
+# from container
-scripts/maker -n 4
+scripts/maker -n 9

-Created a collection folder and moved it to: dist/images/c4
+Created a collection folder and moved it to: dist/images/c9
 ~~~

 [⬇](#Contents)